ric-v/illuminatus_Manjaro_Conky/README.md

 # My_Manjaro_Conky
-These are some conky configurations i modified from the original Manjaro-i3 builds
+Some conky configurations i modified from the original Manjaro-i3 builds

 To get this files running on your Manjaro Linux i3 follow [this method](https://github.com/illuminati-RV/illuminatus_Manjaro_Conky/wiki)